*The entirety of this work, including photos, is protected by copyright (see Copyright information section).

 “His work has been displayed in historical society museums throughout Ohio and on book covers and books.
 The Ohio Historical Society used his works in their teaching program.
 Paintings are displayed in the Indiana State Museum and in the State Department in Washington D.C.
 225th Celebration of the Great Seal of the United States.
 His work can be found in areas as far away as Canada.”

 Blue Jacket, a watercolor by artist Don Rankin.
 The painting is on display at a museum in Vinita, Oklahoma.
 Mr. Rankin used a very detailed description of Blue Jacket given at the time he was still alive along with a a large collection of photographs of members of the Blue Jacket family for this painting.
-Photo courtesy of and permission to post granted by my cousin Carlyle Hinshaw, a direct descendant of Chief Blue Jacket.
+Photo courtesy of and permission to post granted to Dorene Soiret by Gaylord Carlyle Hinshaw, Sr., a direct descendant of Chief Blue Jacket.

 A little more about Professor Rankin from his website: “Don is currently a full time Assistant Professor of Art in the School of the Arts, at Samford University in Birmingham, Alabama, teaching color theory, structure of design, painting and drawing.
 Don has an earned Ph.D. in Visual Communication with a specialty in American Indian imagery.
 He is an artist member of the Indian Arts and Crafts Association, Oil Painters of America and the Portrait Society of America.
 He is a former President and one of the co-founders of the Southern Watercolor Society.”

 JULIA ANN ELLICK BIRD, great granddaughter of the renowned chief Silver Heels (brother of Chief Cornstalk), Shawneetown, Kansas Territory, circa 1860s.
 Photo courtesy of and permission to post granted to Dorene Soiret by my cousin Jim Lee, great grandson of Julia Ann Ellick Bird: